Main CPGW Record

 1911 Wigglesworth, Yorkshire Census: Pyethorns - Walton [sic] Limmer, aged 15 years, born Langcliffe, Yorkshire.
 [Walter was employed by Richard Clark, Farmer.]

 Walter was married to Alice Wade in 1918.
+Alice married James H. Duckworth in 1921.

 British Army WW1 Medal Rolls Index Cards: Pte Walter Limmer, 13659, W. Rid.
 R. Theatre of War first served in: (1) France.
 Date of entry therein: 26.8.15.
-D. of W. 12.9.18.
+D. Of W. 12.9.18.

 British Army WW1 Medal and Award Rolls: Pte Walter Limmer, 13659, 10th W. Rid.
-R. D. of W. 12.9.18.
+R. D. Of W. 12.9.18.

 Army Registers of Soldiers' Effects: Pte Walter Limmer, 13659, 10th Bn W. Riding.
 Date and Place of Death: 12.9.18 Italy.
 To whom Authorised/Amount Authorised: Widow - Alice. £25 15s.
 7d.